Educational Materials Made Accessible

 If you already know that you are looking for a title, or are looking for a specific ISBN, then you can help reduce the number of "false positive" matches by specifying the appropriate search input type.

-Search type menu (opened) with a drop-down list of search types "ISBN/DOI/etc.", "Title", "Creator", "Publisher", and "Keyword".
+Search type menu (opened) with a dropdown menu of search types "ISBN/DOI/etc.", "Title", "Creator", "Publisher", and "Keyword".

 Keyword Search